Monash-FIT3170/AI_Travel_Plan/README.md

 PS <file_path_to_project>\AI_Travel_Plan> cd server
 PS <file_path_to_project>\AI_Travel_Plan\server> npm run dev
 ```

 The react app should open in your browser.
 After running both steps above, you should be ready to use the application in the development environment.

-The react app should open in your browser.
-After running both steps above, you should be ready to use the application in the development environment.